With a conversion therapy ban on the table, the threat of jail for Christians is real

 Several years ago, I wrote that I could foresee the time when I would go to jail for simply preaching and practising Christianity.
 That time is almost here.
 What can be done?
 Individual Christians should write to their local MPs and ask them not to support such intolerant and authoritarian proposals.

 Churches should just simply state that we will not go along with any government dictate that tells us who we can, and cannot pray for.
 I for one will not accept or obey any law which says who I can, and cannot pray for.
 If all Christians took that position it would become an unenforceable law.
-Or do we just let the new Inquisition of our secular society take over?
+Or do we just let the new Inquisition of our 'sexular' society take over?

 David Robertson works as an evangelist with churches in Sydney, Australia, where he runs the ASK Project.
 He blogs at The Wee Flea.